Losant/losant-rest-js/docs/experienceDomain.md

-# Integration Actions
+# Experience Domain Actions

-Details on the various actions that can be performed on the Integration resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Domain resource, including the expected parameters and the potential responses.

 ##### Contents